alexcolls/qwami/QWAMI_TOKEN.md

 **Q: What makes QWAMI different from other tokens?**
 A: QWAMI has real utility - it's not just for trading.
 You burn it to power your AI companion's capabilities.

-**Q: Can I earn QWAMI without buying it?**
+**Q: Can I earn income with QWAMI?**
-A: Future staking, community rewards, and DAO participation will offer earning opportunities.
+A: Yes!
+QWAMI holders receive weekly dividends every Friday (80% of ecosystem profits), can stake for additional APY, and can participate in DAO rewards.

 **Q: Is QWAMI an investment?**
-A: No. QWAMI is a utility token for using KWAMI services, not an investment vehicle.
+A: QWAMI is a utility and economic token.
+While it provides dividend income from ecosystem profits, it should not be considered a traditional investment.
+Participate responsibly.

 ### Technical